MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

  - The Atmega328P MCU
  - The STM32F1xxxx MCU family (running on the Cortex-M3 CPU)

-### Reasons for choosing the STM32F1 MCU family

 The main reason for choosing the STM32F1 family of MCUs is that they run on the Cortex-M3, which is better supported by Rust than the Atmega328P.
 In addition, they are supported by Renode, an emulation tool that provides a more streamlined workflow and more advanced features than QEMU.
 For instance, we can define our own peripherals in C#, connect additional devices to any microcontroller, see the connection status and the exchanged data, etc.

-## Docker and Dev Containers

-The **development environment** used for this project can be run using Docker.
-Docker is a virtualization software that can be downloaded for free on [their official website](https://docker.com).

-Using VS Code, this process can be even more automated!
-If Docker and VS Code are installed, and the Docker deamon is started (e.g. by running Docker Desktop on Windows) then opening the repository will give a prompt from VS Code offering to switch to the Dev Container.
-This means it will be possible to run VS Code extensions as well as commands in the terminal in a Linux virtual machine equipped with Rust, Cargo, Rustup, as well as any other dependency!

 ## Installing the dependencies / running the development environment